awsdocs/aws-batch-user-guide/doc_source/gpu-jobs.md

 | p3dn\.24xlarge | 8 | 256 GiB | 96 | 768 GiB | 100 Gbps |
 | p4d\.24xlarge | 8 | 320 GiB | 96 | 1152 GiB | 4x100 Gbps |

 The [resourceRequirements](job_definition_parameters.md#ContainerProperties-resourceRequirements) parameter for the job definition specifies the number of GPUs to be pinned to the container\.
-This number of GPUs isn't available to any other job running on that instance for the duration of that job\.
-All instance types in a compute environment that run GPU jobs should be from the `p2`, `p3`, `p4`, `g3`, `g3s`, `g4`, or `g5` instance families\.
+This number of GPUs isn't available to any other job that runs on that instance for the duration of that job\.
+All instance types in a compute environment that run GPU jobs must be from the `p2`, `p3`, `p4`, `g3`, `g3s`, `g4`, or `g5` instance families\.
 If this isn't done a GPU job might get stuck in the `RUNNABLE` status\.

 Jobs that don't use the GPUs can be run on GPU instances\.
 However, they might cost more to run on the GPU instances than on similar non\-GPU instances\.
 Depending on the specific vCPU, memory, and time needed, these non\-GPU jobs might block GPU jobs from running\.